DhariniNadkar/DhariniNadkar/README.md

 - 📫 How to reach me **dnadkar02@gmail.com**

-- ⚡ Fun fact is **by combining my data analysis and web development talents, I can integrate data analysis dashboards into customised websites.**
+- ⚡ Fun fact is **by combining my Data Analysis and Web Development talents, I can integrate data analysis dashboards into customised websites.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">